arangodb/docs-hugo/site/content/3.12/release-notes/version-3.12/incompatible-changes-in-3-12.md

 You can use [Stream Transactions](../../develop/transactions/stream-transactions.md) instead in most cases, and in some cases AQL can be sufficient.

+## Default server language changed

+ArangoDB initializes its storage (the so called database directory) when running for the first time, typically when creating a new deployment.
+You can specify a locale for the initialization with the `--icu-language` startup option (or with the deprecated `--default-language` startup option).
+The server language that you set this way affects the sorting and comparison behavior for text globally, with a few exceptions like the [`collation` Analyzer](../../index-and-search/analyzers.md#collation).

+If you don't specify a language using a startup option, the `LANG` environment variable is checked.
+If it's not set or has an invalid value, the effective fallback locale used to be `en_US` in ArangoDB v3.11 and older versions.
+From v3.12.0 onward, the default is `en_US_POSIX` (also known as the C locale).
+It has a slightly different sorting behavior compared to `en_US`.

+When upgrading existing deployments to v3.12, the database directory is already initialized and has the server language locked in.
+If the locale is `en_US` before the upgrade, it is also `en_US` after the upgrade.
+Therefore, the sorting behavior remains unchanged.
+However, new deployments use the `en_US_POSIX` locale by default.
+If you, for instance, restore a v3.11 dump into a new v3.12 instance, the sorting behavior may change.
+You may want to set a server language explicitly when initializing the v3.12 instance to retain a specific sorting behavior.

 ## Incompatibilities with Unicode text between core and JavaScript

 ArangoDB 3.12 uses the ICU library for Unicode handling in version 64 for its core